vijayrajpanchall/matic-docs/docs/miden/design/stack/stack_ops.md

 image: https://wiki.polygon.technology/img/thumbnail/polygon-miden.png
 ---

-In this section we describe the AIR constraints for Miden VM stack manipulation operations.
+In this section, we describe the AIR constraints for Miden VM stack manipulation operations.

 ## PAD

 The `PAD` operation pushes a $0$ onto the stack.
 The diagram below illustrates this graphically.

 ![pad](../../assets/design/stack/stack_ops/PAD.png)